 Hot Hydraulic Fluid

 When you operate your Husqvarna lawn mower with bad hydraulic fluid or low fluid, the oil is not able to efficiently lubricate the hydraulic system causing increased friction and overheating of the hydraulic fluid.

-Hot hydraulic fluid can also be a result of more extensive damage.
-I highly recommend taking the lawn mower into your local Husqvarna dealership if you experience leaking.
+Hot hydraulic fluid can also be the result of more extensive damage.
+I highly recommend taking the lawn mower to your local Husqvarna dealership if you experience leaking.

-If your lawn mower runs fine when it is cold, but stops running when it gets hot, you should have an experience mechanic check your transmission.
+If your lawn mower runs fine when it is cold but stops running when it gets hot, you should have an experienced mechanic check your transmission.

 - Place on a flat surface.
 Secure the front wheels using wheel chocks to prevent the mower from rolling forward.

 - Raise the rear drive tires off of the ground using jack stands and allow them to spin forward and backward until you don’t hear excessive noise and the wheels move at normal speeds.

 - Open your bypass valve using the drive release levers located at the rear of your zero-turn.

 - Start your mower, increase the throttle at a fast idle, and release the parking brake.